|

-In December 2003 we held the first Kwong pastors' retraining workshop at Tchaguine.
+In December 2003 we held the first Kwong pastors' retraining workshop at Chageen.
 The idea is to work systematically through the Kingdom of God materials which we have developed over the past few years in the Kwong language.
 We called it "pastors' retraining" but it was really basic discipleship, and we invited a large number of lay people to attend as well.
 In all, about 40 men and women attended the workshop.

 Teaching men to read